wiolkast/sandwich-club-project/README.md

 ## Project Overview

-**Sandwich Club** app shows list of sandwiches and when sandwitch is selected more detailed description is displayed.
-The app layout is populated from data received as JSON.<br>
+**Sandwich Club** app shows a list of sandwiches.
+When a sandwich is selected a more detailed description is displayed.
+The app layout is populated from data received as JSON.

 The app is part of the Udacity course: **Android Developer Nanodegree Program**.